zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-extensions.md

 Using **BulkExtensions** can improve your performance by more than **5 times faster** and with the benefit of using around **20% of the memory** of what **SaveChanges** requires.

-## Which EFCore BulkExtensions method are supported?
+## Which EFCore BulkExtensions methods are supported?

 - [Bulk SaveChanges](/bulk-savechanges)
 - [Bulk Insert](/bulk-insert)